zorker/rothui/wow11.0/rOrbTemplate/README.md

 local orb = CreateFrame("Frame", "YourOrbName", UIParent, "OrbTemplate")
 ```

-## Loading an orb model by preset template name

-After the frame is created you can load a model templateConfig into the orb.
+After the frame is created you can load any model template config into the orb.
-That can be done by picking any of the above preset template names or by providing a templateConfig of your own.
+That can be done by picking any of the given preset template names above or by providing a template config of your own.

 You can set a new template at any given time.
 This is no one time action.
+(For example if the unit power changes)

+## Loading an orb model by preset template name

 ```lua
 orb:SetOrbTemplate("art-azeroth")